-- 3 tablespoons (45 ml) extra-virgin olive oil
+- 3 tablespoons extra-virgin olive oil

-- 2 stalks celery, coarsely chopped (about 100 g)
+- 2 stalks celery, coarsely chopped

-- 1 carrot, peeled and coarsely chopped (about 75 g)
+- 1 carrot, peeled and coarsely chopped

-- 1 small yellow onion, coarsely chopped (about 150 g)
+- 1 small yellow onion, coarsely chopped

-- 1 to 1 1/2 tablespoons (5 g) fresh rosemary leaves, finely chopped (from 1 to 2 sprigs)
+- 1 to 1 1/2 tablespoons fresh rosemary leaves, finely chopped (from 1 to 2 sprigs)

-- 1 15-ounce (425-g) can chickpeas, drained and rinsed
+- One (15-ounce) can chickpeas, drained and rinsed

 - Kosher salt